Control of nonlinear Compton scattering in a squeezed vacuum

+\end{widetext} with $u_s(\bm{p})$ being the positive-energy constant spinor \cite{Landau_b_4_1982} and with $e^{\mu}_j(\bm{k})$ being chosen real and equal to $a^{\mu}_j-n^{\mu}(ka_j)/k_-$ (the ``hat'' notation indicates the contraction of a four-vector with the Dirac matrices $\gamma^{\mu}$).
+Note that the process features two interfering paths, one, corresponding to the amplitude $M_{j,+}(\bm{k},\bm{p})$, in which the electron exclusively emits a photon and one, corresponding to the amplitude $M_{j,-}(\bm{k},\bm{p})$, in which the electron also absorbs from the squeezed state two photons with the same four-momentum of the emitted one.

 Before computing the corresponding emission probability starting from $|S_j(\bm{k})|^2$, we note that squeezing is most easily realized experimentally in the optical regime.
-By considering a relativistic electron, whose momentum distribution is well peaked around a momentum $\bm{p}_0$ such that $\bm{p}_0=-p_0\bm{z}$, and a plane wave with $\xi_0\sim 1$, most of the photons will be essentially emitted within a cone centered along $\bm{p}_0$ and of angular aperture of the order of $1/\gamma_0$, with $\gamma_0=\varepsilon_0/m=\sqrt{m^2+p_0^2}$.
-Since under these conditions, the typical emitted frequencies are $\omega\sim 4\gamma_0^2\omega_0$, if we assume that $\gamma_0\sim 10$, i.e. $\varepsilon_0\approx 5\;\text{MeV}$, then in order $\omega$ to be in the optical regime, $\omega_0$ should lie in the terahertz (THz) range.
-Indeed, several studies have proposed to generate intense THz radiation with $\xi_0\gtrsim 1$ \cite{Sheng_2005,Chen_2015,Lu_2025}.
-Thus, the emitted photon momentum can be safely neglected as compared with the electron momentum, which will simplify the formulas significantly.
-The width of the wave packet of an electron accelerated to MeV energies is likely to be much larger than the emitted (optical) photon energy and the probability $dP_j(\bm{k})$ takes the relatively simple form
+By considering a relativistic electron, whose momentum distribution is well peaked around a momentum $\bm{p}_0$ such that $\bm{p}_0=-p_0\bm{z}$, and a plane wave with $\xi_0\sim 1$ for which nonlinear effects will already be significant, most of the photons will be emitted within a cone centered along $\bm{p}_0$ and of angular aperture of the order of $1/\gamma_0$, with $\gamma_0=\varepsilon_0/m=\sqrt{1+(p_0/m)^2}$.
+Since under these conditions, the typical emitted frequencies are $\omega\sim 4\gamma_0^2\omega_0$, if we assume that $\gamma_0\sim 10$, i.e. $\varepsilon_0\approx 5\;\text{MeV}$, then for $\omega$ to be in the optical regime, $\omega_0$ should lie in the terahertz (THz) range.
+Indeed, THz radiation $\xi_0\gtrsim 1$ has been already produced experimentally \cite{Ying_2024,Ying_2025} (see also the experimental proposals \cite{Sheng_2005,Chen_2015,Lu_2025}).
+Correspondingly, the spatial focusing of the THz radiation can be ignored here as electron beams produced by optical laser fields have typically much smaller transverse areas.
+Finally, under such experimentally realistic conditions the emitted photon momentum can be safely neglected as compared with the electron momentum, which will simplify the formulas significantly \footnote{A qualitatively new feature arises in the case of large recoil: Whereas without squeezed field the spectrum vanishes in the limit $k_-\to p_-$ due to light-cone energy conservation, this is not the case with the squeezed field precisely due to the new contribution to the transition amplitude proportional to $M_{j,-}(\bm{k},\bm{p})$.}.
+The width of the wave packet of an electron accelerated to MeV energies is likely to be much larger than the emitted (optical) photon energy (see Ref. \cite{Popov_2004} for the case of a free electron produced via atomic ionization) and the probability $dP_j(\bm{k})$ takes the relatively simple form